-There are no other projects or plans being considered on the tracts listed on this EA.
+There are no other projects or plans being considered on this tract.

 IV.
 IMPACTS ON THE HUMAN POPULATION

 - RESOURCES potentially impacted are listed on the form, followed by common issues that would be considered. - Explain POTENTIAL IMPACTS AND MITIGATIONS following each resource heading. - Enter "NONE" If no impacts are identified or the resource is not present.